Reporting to the University

 If you have questions about the form, or would like assistance in completing it, you may contact:

 |Sexual Assault Prevention |

 What Happens Next?

-Should the survivor wish to move forward the Title IX Coordinator/Equity Office staff will begin review.
+Should the survivor wish to move forward the Equal Opportunity and Title IX Complaince Office staff will begin review.
 During the review, the investigator will schedule times to meet with both the Complainant, the accused individual(s) (Responding Party) and any witnesses.
 Both parties will have the chance to both access and present evidence during this time.
 The goal of this process is to determine if there is “reasonable cause that a violation has occurred”.
 Following the investigation a Final Investigative Report will recommend a dismissal of the complaint or recommendation that charges be pursued.
 The Final Investigative Report will be forwarded to Student Affairs.

 Important Things to Know

 - Survivors may fear reporting because of alcohol or drug use during the incident.
 In these cases, NDSU is most concerned about the violent act.
 To alleviate fear of reporting, Policy 162 Section 2.8 states “an individual who reports sexual harassment, gender-based harassment or sexual misconduct, either as a complainant or as a witness, will not be subject to disciplinary action for any violation of NDSU’s Policy 155 against alcohol and other drugs in connection with the reported incident”